mwenge/llamaSource/GridrunnerTheLittleBlackBook.md

 value such as $32 into its decimal equivalent in your head, other than to use old-fashioned multiplication: multiply 3 by 16, then add 2, giving 50.

+## Beginning to Read and Understand the Code
 ### Addressing Memory
 Now that we have a notation for defining the values (i.e. the numbers) that we store in each of the boxes in our memory tape, we need to decide if we should